-One of the expectations of the Tuition Task Force is that combined tuition and fee rates for resident undergraduates remain within the bottom quarter of each campus' public peers, as approved by the Board of Governors.
-Combined rates for non-resident undergraduate students should remain below the top quarter of the same approved peer group.
-We support this recommendation.
+One of the requirements of the Board is that combined tuition and fee rates for resident undergraduates remain within the bottom quarter of each campus' public peers, as approved by the Board of Governors.
+Combined rates for non-resident undergraduate students should be market driven and campuses are expected to submit rates that reflect the full cost of providing non-residents with a quality education.
+Nonresident students in the University must be quality students that contribute significantly to the overall educational experience of all students.

-We also propose that the maximum rate of annual increase for campus-initiated tuition and general fees (Athletics, Health Services, Student Activities, and Educational and Technology Fees) for undergraduate resident students should be 6.5%.
-This figure is the average annual increase in undergraduate resident tuition rates since 1972.
-The amount of the increase may be allocated among tuition and fees in a manner that most effectively provides revenues to meet campus needs.
+It is proposed that the maximum rate of annual increase for campus-initiated tuition and general fees (Athletics, Health Services, Student Activities, and Educational and Technology Fees) for undergraduate resident students continue to be 6.5%.
+This figure is the average annual increase in undergraduate resident tuition rates from 1972 through 2006.
+Although the 2010 tuition increases raise the average tuition increases since 1972 to 6.6%, the recommendation is to continue with the 6.5% cap.
+The amount of the increase should be applied separately to tuition and fees, i.e., tuition may be increased a maximum of 6.5% and fees may be increased a maximum of 6.5%.

 Fees required for debt service are in addition to this maximum percentage increase, but funds required to operate facilities are included in the maximum.
 Debt service fees are not included in the 6.5% ceiling because the projects that are financed by the indebtedness that is repaid from these fees are evaluated on their individual merits through a separate process.
-For projects to be funded from debt service fees, the Board will consider both the impact on students from these charges and the ability of a campus to repay the debt.
+For projects to be funded from debt service fees, the Board will consider the total financial impact on students from these charges (both debt service and operating charges) and the ability of a campus to repay the debt as demonstrated through a financial analysis submitted by the campus when proposing the fee.
+The Board will also review the utilization of similar space on campus to determine that the additional space is needed.

-Since the 2006 Higher Education Price Index (HEPI), which measures inflation in the cost of a college education, was 5%, it is hoped that the revenues generated under this plan, combined with ongoing efforts to control operating costs, will not only cover inflationary increases, but also will provide for consistent improvements in the quality of academic offerings.
+It is hoped that the revenues generated under this plan, combined with ongoing efforts to control operating costs, will not only cover inflationary increases, but also will provide for consistent improvements in the quality of academic offerings.